RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc777-stream-0.1.0.md

 ## Description

 This extension allows payments to be made with streams of ERC777 Super tokens (cf. Superfluid Finance).
+Payments may include fees.
 This payment network inherits from the [ERC20 Fee Proxy Contract](./payment-network-erc20-proxy-contract-0.1.0.md) extension.

 Many requests can be paid with the same stream, typically recurring requests of fix amount paid continuously.
 A group of requests payable with the same stream are called a request series, they must all have the same currency.
 It is possible to pay one series of requests with many streams, but it is not the purpose.